-AfterCare begins when school ends at 3:30 p.m.
-Before dismissal, AfterCare staff deliver snacks to all AfterCare students in homeroom.
-At 3:30, students in kindergarten and 1st grade who are signed up for AfterCare are escorted to their AfterCare locations by their homeroom teachers.
-Our youngest students have their own dedicated AfterCare rooms and staff, and they enjoy activities together including playground time, crafts and games.
-Students in grades 2-8 who are signed up for AfterCare report at 3:30 to the cafeteria where they can choose among a number of stations for the day.
-These older students can move freely between activities, checking in with staff as they move from place to place.
+Aftercare begins when school ends at 3:30 p.m.
+Before dismissal, Aftercare staff deliver snacks to Lower School Aftercare students in homeroom.
+At 3:30, students in kindergarten and 1st grade who are signed up for Aftercare are escorted to their Aftercare locations by their homeroom teachers.
+Our youngest students have their own dedicated Aftercare rooms and staff, and they enjoy activities together including playground time, crafts and games.
+Students in grades 2-8 who are signed up for Aftercare report at 3:30 to the cafeteria where they can choose among a number of stations for the day.
+Middle School students pick up their Aftercare snacks in the cafeteria.
+Older students may move freely between activities, checking in with staff as they move from place to place.
 Student locations are recorded through Silent Dismissal, so their whereabouts are known to all staff at all times.
-AfterCare plans special activities including art projects, Friday movie day and occasional guest presenters.
+Aftercare plans special activities including art projects, Friday movie day and occasional guest presenters.

-"Homework First" is part of AfterCare, and is offered at no additional charge.
+Homework First is part of Aftercare, and is offered at no additional charge.
 Students can join a supervised setting to work on homework and receive help and encouragement to finish work before they go home.
-Homework First operates from 3:30 p.m. to 5:00 p.m. each day with AfterCare staff providing help between 3:30 and 4 p.m. and Yinghua teachers providing homework help between 4 and 5 p.m.
-Parents may request that their children attend Homework First each day they are in AfterCare by contacting libby.pomroy@yinghuaacademy.org.
+Homework First operates from 3:30 p.m. to 5:00 p.m. each day with Aftercare staff providing help between 3:30 and 4 p.m. and Yinghua teachers providing homework help between 4 and 5 p.m.
+Parents may request that their children attend Homework First each day they are in Aftercare by contacting libby.pomroy@yinghuaacademy.org

-AfterCare students in 2nd grade and older may check into the Computer Lab.
-The lab is monitored by AfterCare staff, and students are limited to websites on an approved list.
-Students have access to computers during AfterCare to take Accelerated Reader tests.
+Aftercare students in 2nd grade and older may check into the Computer Lab.
+The lab is monitored by Aftercare staff, and students are limited to websites on an approved list.
+Students have access to computers during Aftercare to take Accelerated Reader tests.
 If you prefer that your children not have after school computer access, please contact libby.pomroy@yinghuaacademy.org.

-AfterCare Pick-up
+Aftercare Pick-up